-Quite simply, Wi-Fi 6 is a new wireless standard.
-Also called 802.11ax, it is poised to make big waves in network connectivity and user experience improvements.
+Quite simply, Wi-Fi 6 is a new wireless standard, also called 802.11ax, that is making big waves in network connectivity and user experience improvements.
 Here’s what you need to know.

-Wi-Fi 6 is opening up new possibilities for wireless.
-Improved speed, capacity, and control will not only support existing applications with greater performance and improved experiences but also drive new innovations that will change the way people work.
+Wi-Fi 6 has opened up new possibilities for wireless and hybrid work.
+Improved speed, capacity, and control not only support existing applications with greater performance and improved experiences but also drive new innovations that change the way people work.

-Wi-Fi 6 began its ramp-up in 2019, and although the standard was ratified in September of that year, Samsung launched a Wi-Fi 6 device in February.
+Wi-Fi 6 began its ramp-up in 2019, and although the standard was ratified in September of that year, Samsung launched a Wi-Fi 6 device early in February 2019.
 Cisco worked with Samsung behind the scenes to validate that Wi-Fi 6 actually delivers faster connections, more capacity, and longer battery life.

 In order to take advantage of all of the benefits of Wi-Fi 6, you will need a Wi-Fi 6-capable network.
 This includes both access points and Wi-Fi 6 clients.
-If it hasn’t already, the market will soon start seeing large numbers of mobile devices that support Wi-Fi 6.
+The market will soon start seeing large numbers of mobile devices that support Wi-Fi 6.
 Therefore, it is important to prepare your network for the new standard so you will be ready to gain all the benefits that Wi-Fi 6 offers.

 The last upgrade to 2.4 GHz was over 10 years ago, so if that’s when you last upgraded your network, it’s probably time to make the move to Wi-Fi 6, simply to catch up with the recent technology changes.
-According to the 2019 Cisco Visual Networking Index™, there will be higher data rates, with 12.3 billion mobile devices in 2022.
-IoT will be 50 percent of global connected devices by 2022 (which is why IoT is the “new mobile”).
+According to the 2019 Cisco Visual Networking Index, there will be higher data rates, with 12.3 billion mobile devices in 2022.
+IoT will be 50 percent of global connected devices by 2022.
 At the same time, there has been a 27.4 percent average increase in security breaches since 2017, so you want to ensure that your protection is up to date.

 In addition to these compelling reasons, the following are the more significant benefits you can experience when you move to Wi-Fi 6:

-Greater IoT coverage by bringing the benefits of Wi-Fi 6 to the 2.4-GHz band.
+● Greater IoT coverage by bringing the benefits of Wi-Fi 6/6E to the 2.4-GHz band.

-Quite simply, OFDMA is a type of frequency-division multiplexing that is able to use subcarriers more efficiently when it comes to transporting data.
-Previously, when using Orthogonal Frequency-Division Multiplexing (OFDM), each user got one time slot, or a whole bandwidth channel.
+OFDMA is a type of frequency-division multiplexing that can use subcarriers more efficiently than Orthogonal Frequency-Division Multiplexing (OFDM) when it comes to transporting data.
+Previously, when using OFDM, each user got one time slot, or a whole bandwidth channel.
 Users needed to wait in line before they were able to deliver their packets.
 As more clients joined, it took longer for packets to be delivered, resulting in lag time and people waiting to transport data.

-OFDMA provides a more regular and consistent packet delivery, and users don’t have to wait as long.
+OFDMA provides a more regular and consistent packet delivery than OFDM, and users don’t have to wait as long.